JetBrains/teamcity-documentation/topics/teamcity-cloud-subscription-and-licensing.md

 Build credits are automatically spent on build time on agents.
 You can also exchange them on:
 * Committer slots
 * Concurrent builds on self-hosted agents
-* Prepaid per-month agents
+* Agents prepaid monthly
 * Extra [storage](#cloud-storage) and [data transfer capacity](#cloud-data-transfer)

 >It is easier to stay under storage capacity limits if you configure proper [clean-up rules](teamcity-data-clean-up.md) in your TeamCity Cloud instance.

 TeamCity Cloud can run builds on two types of agents:
 * __JetBrains-hosted__: Each minute of build time on [JetBrains-hosted agents](#cloud-jb-hosted-agents) will expend a certain number of build credits.
 The exact rate depends on your build agent [instance type](#cloud-instance-type).
   Alternatively, you can [prepay](#cloud-prepaid-agents) one or more JetBrains-hosted agents on a monthly basis.
-Once prepaid, such an agent will be able to run an unlimited number of builds during the following month.
+You can choose a specific type of agent and run an unlimited number of builds on it during the following month.
 This option can significantly reduce costs if you run builds non-stop.
 It is also convenient if you don't mind how many builds run in parallel and just want to pay a fixed sum monthly.
 * __Self-hosted__: In case with [self-hosted agents](#cloud-self-hosted-agents), build time is not counted.
 Instead, you need to purchase an extra slot for each concurrent build running on a self-hosted agent.
 For example, if you purchase 3 slots monthly, you would be able to run up to 3 builds on self-hosted agents, connected to your TeamCity server, at each moment of time during this month.

 TeamCity will always try to optimize costs spent on a build.
 If an idle self-hosted agent is available, TeamCity will assign the build to it.
 If only JetBrains-hosted agents are available and there is an idle prepaid one, it will assign the build to this agent.